onehilltech/ember-cli-dfinity/docs/getting-started.md

 const DfxEmberWebpackPlugin = require ('dfx-ember-webpack-plugin');
 ```

-Then, add the plugin as the first plugin in the `plugins` setting definition.
+Then, add the `DfxEmberWebpackPlugin` and `CopyPlugin` plugin to the `plugins`
+setting definition as shown below.

 ```javascript
   plugins: [